Lesson 1 - Why was there an economic boom in the 1920s and who benefited?

 The US political system

 The USA is the world's oldest democracy.
 It has the world's oldest written constitution.
 (Britain's is older but is not all in writing.)
 As a republic only the Swiss republic is of longer standing and its head of government was always elected by the people.
 By the 1820s, property qualifications for voting had been dropped in all states and the principle of 'one man, one vote' for white men had been accepted and that included presidential elections, despite the Electoral College system.
 (African Americans, most of whom were still slaves, did not have the vote and neither did Native Americans.
-American women-as in most European countries-had to wait until the early 20th century.)
+American women - as in most European countries, not Switzerland - had to wait until the early 20th century.)
 By contrast the French and British had to wait until the 1870s and 1880s until they got the right of 'one man, one vote' in genuinely multiparty parliamentary elections.

 |